-Change Mouse Scroll Speed
+Change Mouse Scroll Speed in Windows 11

 Many advanced mouses and touchpads feature specialized drivers with many additional options that show up under separate tabs in the Mouse Properties window.
 To configure these settings, you are required to refer to your hardware’s user manual.
 The other basic features of your mouse can be configured by accessing the Settings app.